alperenssahin/xed-data-web-site/README.md

 Ex: `header-content.js`

-Style of every html element should be declared in a css file that have same name with jsx file.
+Style of every html element should be declared in a css file that has the same name with jsx file.

 Ex:`header-content.css`